Dirty Dozen Violations

-Morgantown Code Enforcement Department is pretty busy, issuing permits for construction and remodeling, reviewing construction and electrical documents, and performing inspections based on permitted work.
-It uses the 2012 International Property Maintenance Code to help keep all:
+Morgantown Code Enforcement Department stays busy, issuing permits for construction and remodeling, reviewing construction and electrical documents, and performing inspections based on permitted work.
+It uses the 2012 International Property Maintenance Code to monitor all:

 - Commercial buildings